 After a little hand-planing my work was done for this day.
 Next I will raw-cut the other parts and plane everything to its final dimension.

 Tuesday, 9th July ’19

-Which is kind of a big deal as the gunwales of the LPB are 16′ long.
-Oh boy, nobody around when needed… so I made myself a 3rd hand to push the gunwales against the fence and simply cut these dudes to 18mm thickness 🙂
+Cutting was kind of a big deal in the beginning as the gunwales of the LPB are 16′ long.
+Oh boy, nobody around when needed… so I made myself a 3rd hand to push the gunwales against the fence and simply cut these dudes 11/16” 🙂

-And this worked out well, as the other part is just perfect to make some deck beams 😉
+And this worked out well.
+The other part is just perfect to make curved deck-beams 😉